-In India, Best Balanced Mutual Funds typically invest 50% to 70% of their portfolio in stocks and the remainder of their resources in bonds and other debt instruments.
-So Best Balanced Mutual Funds are usually equity-oriented hybrid funds.
-They serve as a suitable option for first-time investors who have low-risk appetite.
-They are for investors who do not want to take on risky options but still want capital appreciation.
+In India, the Best Balanced Mutual Funds typically invest 50% to 70% of their portfolio in stocks and the remainder of their resources in bonds and other debt instruments.
+So, they are usually equity-oriented hybrid funds.
+As a low-risk investment, they serve as a suitable option for first-time investors.
+They are for investors who do not want to take on risky options, but still want capital appreciation.

 2. Advantages of Best Balanced Mutual Funds

-Best Balanced Mutual Funds provide a convenience of diversification in form of a single docket of a mutual fund.
-An investor thus needs to go through the hassle of analyzing and selecting a bouquet of funds.
-A professionally trained and experienced fund manager does this job for the investor.
-A calculated combination of debt and equity components makes the funds less vulnerable to market volatility.
-The equity components of the fund are aimed at generating capital appreciation and their debt components serve as securities to shield the investment from unforeseen market corrections.
+Best Balanced Mutual Funds offers diversification in form of a single docket of a mutual fund.
+An investor, thus, needs to go through the hassle of analyzing and selecting a bouquet of funds.
+A fund manager can do this job for the investor.

 3. Disadvantages of Best Balanced Mutual Funds

 While it might seem that balanced funds are virtually risk-free, it is not entirely the case.
-Best Balanced Mutual Funds have their own share of risk.
-While in case of a direct investment across a number of stocks and debt instruments, one can relocate the resources among different funds as diversification for tax planning or wealth creation.
-However, in balance funds, since the decision of resource allocation is with the fund manager, customized diversification is not possible.
+In case of a direct investment across a number of stocks and debt instruments, one can relocate the resources among different funds.
+This diversifies the assets for tax planning as well as wealth creation.
+However, you cannot customize diversification as the decision of resource allocation is with the fund manager.

 4. Tax Implications

-Since debt-oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.
-The Short-term capital gains are taxed at 20% with indexation benefits.
-Indexation allows investors to be taxed on returns over and above the inflation rate by adjusting the purchase price of the securities for inflation.
-In other words, equity-oriented balanced funds have a clear tax advantage over debt funds despite having considerably low-risk.
+Debt-oriented hybrid funds come under the family of debt funds for taxation purpose.
+The long-term capital gains tax is applicable if the fund is held for 36 months or more.
+The short-term capital gains are taxed at 20% with indexation benefits.
+In other words, equity-oriented balanced funds have a clear tax advantage over debt funds.

 5. Better risk-based returns